galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 >
 {: .hands_on}

-## Learn, predict and visualise the predictions
+## Learn using training data

-Using the dataset `breast-w_train.tsv`, a `SVM (Support vector machine)` classifier is trained which learns features from the data and maps them to the targets.
+Using the dataset `breast-w_train`, [SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC) (support vector machine) classifier is trained which learns features from the data and maps them to the targets.
 This mapping is called a trained model.
 The training step produces a model file of type `zip`.

 > ### {% icon hands_on %} Hands-on: Train the model
 >